eman8388/ETHlink8DAC/README.md

 ## Main features
-* computer side application ETH8DACV2 vst3 for sending audio directly on daw, NO DRIVER REQUIRED. project:
+* computer side application ETH8DACV2 vst3 for sending audio directly from daw, NO DRIVER REQUIRED. project:
 * Up to 32 device on local network depending on network quality
 * Very very very low latency: 32 sample per buffer
 * Indentification on network based on unique serial number and MAC address (each devivce build should have a proper serial number and MAC Address)